oswalde-p/toy-robot/README.md

 npm test
 ```

-**Note:** the tests use some UNIX commands, so they probably won't work on Windows
+**Note:** the e2e tests use some UNIX commands, so they probably won't work on Windows.

 ### e2e